Skip to content

 Best town fits

 Use this page after the main parks page if you already know the outing should stay easy, local, and low-friction.
-If you want a bigger destination outdoor answer, step back up to the broader parks page or the big-anchor page.
+This is the comparison page for repeatable outdoor use, not the page for the biggest park names on the corridor.

-- North Port for Blue Heron Park, inland trails, springs, Myakkahatchee Creek, and recreation that feels different from the coast
+• North Port for inland trails, easy parks, springs, and recreation that feels different from the coast

 Good companion pages